weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

     - Please check the vendor pricing (e.g. check Google Vertex AI pricing), especially before vectorizing large amounts of data.
 - This module is available on Weaviate Cloud Services (WCS).
 - Enabling this module will enable the [`nearText` search operator](/developers/weaviate/api/graphql/search-operators.md#neartext).
+- Model names differ between Vertex AI and MakerSuite.
-- The default model is `textembedding-gecko@001`.
+    - The default model for Vertex AI is `textembedding-gecko@001`.
+    - The default model for MakerSuite `embedding-gecko-001`.

 ## Configuring `text2vec-palm` for VertexAI vs MakerSuite

 The module can be used with either Google Cloud Vertex AI or Google MakerSuite.
-The configuration is slightly different for each.
+The configurations vary slightly for each.

 ### Google Cloud Vertex AI